 A somewhat realistic, slice-of-life cartoon about three adolescent troublemakers that airs on a cable network whose censorial radar doesn't work most of the time is bound to have some dubious bits and scenes in it.
 Just look at the picture that was picked for this page...

 - In "Home Cooked Eds", the Kanker Sisters invade Eddy's house while on vacation, and at one point a terrified Edd says something along the lines of, "I fear they're becoming amorous..."
-He then whispers the meaning into a confused Eddy's ear, and the Eds quickly flee the house, screaming in terror.
-(To those who simply are too lazy to open a dictionary, to become amorous means you're getting ready for sex.)
+He then whispers the meaning into a confused Eddy's ear, and the Eds quickly flee the house, screaming in terror.note Not helping matters is the fact that they were trying to put him in skin tight leopard skin underwear beforehand...